softwarerero/nomina-front/README.md

-Show income of public workers of Paraguay
+Show income of public workers in Paraguay.
+The data are scraped from several PDF files public entities publish on their web pages and composed to a big JSON file which is then transfered entirely to the client.
+This is just a little experiment of having a search engine on the client, it will not scale to all public workers in Paraguay without a backend.

 # Tech Stack
 Everything is rendered and computed on the client, no backend needed.
 The data are provided as

 ## Frontend
 * http://coffeescript.org/
 * http://getbootstrap.com
 * http://eikes.github.io/facetedsearch/